Max Woltman

-Max Reuben Woltman (born 20 August 2003) is an English footballer who plays as a forward or attacking midfielder for club Macclesfield.
+Max Reuben Woltman (born 20 August 2003) is an English footballer who plays as a forward or attacking midfielder for club Buxton.

 Career

 Woltman joined Liverpool as a seven-year-old, moving through the club's youth structure until he joined the under-18 team for the 2019–20 season.
 In January 2021 he signed his first professional contract with the club.
 In the 2021–22 season he became a regular for the under-23 team in the Premier League 2.
 On 7 December 2021, Woltman made his debut for Liverpool as a late substitute during a 2–1 win in the club's final Champions League group match against Milan.

 On 1 September 2022 he joined Doncaster Rovers on a season-long loan.
 His loan spell was cut short when Woltman was recalled to Liverpool on 16 January 2023.

 On 3 August 2023 he signed for Oxford United for an undisclosed fee.
 He made his debut in an away victory over Northampton Town in the group stage of the EFL Trophy on 5 September 2023.
 He departed the club upon the expiry of his contract at the end of the 2024–25 season.

 In October 2025, Woltman joined National League North club Macclesfield on a short-term deal.
+He made his Silkmen debut on 1 November 2025, in a 6–3 win over AFC Totton at the Leasing.com Stadium in the first round of the 2025–26 FA Cup.

+Woltman left Macclesfield to sign for fellow National League North side Southport in February 2026.
+He made his debut for the club in a 5–1 home league win against Hereford at Haig Avenue on 15 February 2026.

+In June 2026, he moved to National League North club Buxton.